arp242/goatcounter/tpl/_backend_sitecode.markdown

 Content security policy
 -----------------------
-You’ll need the following if you use a `Content-Security-Policy`:
+You’ll need to add the following if you use a `Content-Security-Policy`:

     script-src  https://{{.CountDomain}}
     img-src     {{.Site.URL}}/count

+The `script-src` is needed to load the `count.js` script, and the `img-src` is needed to send pageviews to GoatCounter (which are loaded with a “tracking pixel”).

 Customizing
 -----------